Jason Perry (politician)

-Jason Stephen Perry is a Conservative Party politician who has served as the directly elected Mayor of Croydon, a Borough within London, since 2022.
-He was previously the Leader of the Opposition of the Croydon London Borough Council and has been Leader of the Croydon Council Conservative Group since September 2020.
+Jason Stephen Perry is a Conservative Party politician who has served as the Mayor of Croydon, a borough within London, since 2022.
+He was previously the leader of the opposition of the Croydon London Borough Council and has been leader of the Croydon Council Conservative Group since September 2020.

 Political career

-He has been a councillor on Croydon London Borough Council since 1994, representing Coulsdon East from 1994 to 2002, Croham from 2002 to 2018 and South Croydon since boundary changes in 2018.
-Following a selection held in October 2021 he was selected as Croydon Conservatives prospective candidate for the newly created position of Mayor of Croydon.
-He was elected on 5 May 2022, defeating Labour Candidate, former deputy Mayor of London Val Shawcross, by a narrow margin of 589 votes after the second round.
+Perry has been a councillor on Croydon London Borough Council since 1994, representing Coulsdon East from 1994 to 2002, Croham from 2002 to 2018, and South Croydon since boundary changes in 2018.
+He served as a cabinet member during the 2006–2014 Conservative administration and served as a deputy leader of the Croydon Council Conservative Group from 2017 to 2020.
+In October 2021 he was selected as Croydon Conservatives' candidate for the newly created position of Mayor of Croydon.
+He was elected on 5 May 2022, defeating the Labour candidate, former deputy mayor of London Val Shawcross, with 50.4% of the vote after the second round.
+He was re-elected in 2026 with 30.5% of the vote, beating the second-place candidate, Rowenna Davis, by 1,113 votes.

-First elected in 1994, Perry served on Croydon Council for 28 years before being elected Mayor.
-He served as a Cabinet Member during the 2006–2014 Conservative administration and served as a Deputy Leader of the Croydon Council Conservative Group from 2017 to 2020.